Thrive Leads Review: The Ultimate Email List Building Plugin?

-The final setting is animations, with 22 to choose from.
+The final setting is for animations, with 22 to choose from.

 In addition to these extra settings, this screen also functions as a brief analytics page.
 You can view a snapshot of each form’s performance — impressions, conversions, and conversion rate.

-Thrive Leads is equipped with a powerful and laser-focused targeting feature.
-This enables you to create forms tailored to the content on individual pages.
-By speaking directly to the specific audience visiting each page, you will generate more conversions.
+Thrive Leads is equipped with a powerful and laser-focused targeting feature, which enables you to create forms tailored to the content on individual pages.
+By speaking directly to the specific audience visiting each page, you’ll generate more conversions.

 To access the targeting feature, head back to the Thrive Leads overview page — Thrive Dashboard > Thrive Leads.
 To the right of your newly created group, you’ll see a cog icon — if you haven’t configured the targeting before, it will be bright red.
 Click this to open the targeting options.

-- Posts – select specific posts to display the form on.
+- Posts — select specific posts on which to display the form.

-- Pages – select specific pages to display the form on.
+- Pages — select specific pages on which to display the form.

-- Page templates – some themes support a selection of page templates.
-If this includes your theme, you can choose to display opt-ins based on which page template a post is using.
+- Page templates — some themes support a selection of page templates.
+If your theme is one that does, you can choose to display optins based on which page template a post is using.

-- Post types – do you want your pop-up appearing on all posts, pages, or custom post types?
-For example, if you run an eCommerce store, you might want to display the pop-up on product pages.
+- Post types — do you want your popup appearing on all posts, pages, or custom post types?
+For example, if you run an ecommerce store, you may want to display the popup on product pages.

 If there are exceptions to the rule, you can single them out directly below.
-You can also choose to save your settings as a template so that they can be re-used with a single click in future.
+You can also choose to save your settings as a template so they can be reused with a single click in future.
 When you’re done, don’t forget to click Save & Close.

 As any optimization specialist will tell you, A/B testing is an essential part of maximizing conversions.
 And, like all good conversion-focused WordPress plugins, Thrive Leads ships with powerful A/B testing features.

-You can run split tests on any opt-in form.
-On any form overview page, the purple icon will clone your form.
-Now you can use the drag-and-drop editor to make cosmetic tweaks to the form.
+You can run split tests on any optin form.
+On any form overview page, the purple icon will clone your form, and you can use the drag-and-drop editor to make cosmetic tweaks to the form.